Chile Starts Here

 When to visit Chile

-For the purposes of this guide to spending 2 weeks in Chile, I’ve assumed you will travel in or around the summer months.
+For the purposes of this guide to spending two weeks in Chile, I’ve assumed you will travel in or around the summer months.
 This doesn’t mean, of course, that you need to travel during the peak of the season, i.e. in December or January.
 While these months are increasingly ideal, the farther south you go, “shoulder” months like November and March, at the end of spring and the beginning of autumn, respectively, are beautiful and less-crowded times to visit Chile.

 How to get around in Chile